 At this time, there have been confirmed cases in Ohio and Gov. DeWine has declared a state of emergency.

-As a precaution, an in keeping with CDC recommendations, Central State University has cancelled our study abroad program in Italy this semester.
+As a precaution, in keeping with CDC recommendations, Central State University has canceled our study abroad program in Italy this semester.

-The health center is available to give guidance but does not have the capability to diagnose and treat COVID-19.
+The Health and Wellness Center is available to give guidance but cannot diagnose and treat COVID-19.
 The mainstay of treatment is self-care.
-Those who are significantly ill, should seek care at a hospital or specially set up treatment center (call ahead first, if feasible)
+Those who are significantly ill should seek care at a hospital or specially set up treatment center (call ahead first, if feasible)

 For information on the international outbreak, follow:

 CDC Coronavirus Disease (COVID-19) Situation Summary

 Greene County Public Health

 Practicing the following routine hygiene is the best way to prevent the spread of infection:

 Cover your mouth and nose when you sneeze or cough.